Dog friendly Sebastopol: Why visit this town in Sonoma county?

+Sebastopol has no dearth of dog friendly restaurants.
 We were famished upon arrival (around 12 noon or so) and immediately went up to a “Slice of Life”, a renowned vegetarian cafe with plenty of vegan choices in Sebastopol.
 The food was really good (my favorite tofu scramble was on the menu) but what was life altering was the chai-coconut ice-cream float!
-It was heavenly to say the least and I am still drooling in it memory.
-Root beer floats cannot shine a candle to this exquisite glass of yumminess!
-Be sure to grab some if you ever visit Sebastopol.
+Be sure to grab some if you ever visit dog friendly Sebastopol.
 Next day, we had breakfast at A Hole in the Wall, another popular spot in Sebastopol based on Yelp reviews, but really were not too excited about the food.
-It was too heavy for breakfast with all its egg and cheese (there were some vegetarian choices but its definitely a no-no for my vegan cyber-friends).
+It was too heavy for breakfast with all its egg and cheese (there were some vegetarian choices but it is definitely a no-no for my vegans).
 Lunch in Sebastopol was at a charming Mediterranean restaurant named East West Mediterranean cafe with plenty of vegetarian/vegan options .
 Although there was outdoor seating, dogs were not allowed on the patio for some reason.
-Thankfully, they had an equally well shaded spot where we kept babu with plenty of water and chose the table nearest to it.
+Thankfully, they had an equally well shaded spot where we kept Babu with plenty of water and chose the table nearest to it.
 The food and service were impeccable and I had my best thirst quenching homemade lemonade to date there!
-Dinner was at the Hopmonk Tavern, a great place in Sebastopol to get a bite in a beautiful beer garden with live music (dogs allowed in the garden).
-The food was eclectic American with some India inspired fares such as Hopmonk samosa (more like cross between tempura and wonton) and chicken philly on Naan bread (we had both plus a salad).
-Then we called it a night.
-The next day, we had a late breakfast at Viva Mexicana, the friendliest restaurant possible on earth with the best vegan coconut Horchata and Mexican tofu scramble.
+Dinner was at the Hopmonk Tavern, a great dog friendly restaurant in Sebastopol to get a bite in a beautiful beer garden with live music (dogs are allowed in the garden).
+The food was eclectic American with some Indian inspired fares such as Hopmonk samosa (more like cross between tempura and wonton) and chicken philly on Naan (we had both plus a salad).
+Next day started with a late breakfast at Viva Mexicana, the friendliest restaurant possible on earth with the best vegan coconut Horchata and Mexican tofu scramble.
 Plus we had a great secluded dog-friendly outdoor spot to us.
 Highly recommend this place for vegans and dog owners if you are visiting Sebastopol.

 The historic railroad square at Santa Rosa was charming to say the least.
-The Minnesotan in me leapt with joy when I saw several statues of the popular comics strip Peanuts erected everywhere and soon found out that this was a tribute from the city of Santa Rosa to its creator Charlie Schulz.
+The Minnesotan in me leapt with joy when I saw several statues of the popular comics strip Peanuts erected everywhere and soon found out that this was a tribute from the city of Santa Rosa to its creator Charles Schulz.
 There were quite a few charming stores (thrift, antique and gift stores) in that block along with the Santa Rosa tourist information center, a small park, art galleries and some restaurants.

-This brings me to the end of this post.
+This brings me to the end of this post on dog friendly Sebastopol.
 Hope you enjoyed reading it and got some good ideas on where to take your pet next!
-Read about our other pet friendly trips to Santa Cruz, Mendocino, Redwood coast and Calistoga here, here, here and here.
+You can follow all our dog friendly adventures here so as not to miss out on any fun.